bparanj/crystal/electronics/hackerbox/green-led.md

    A circuit with a power supply connected to a thermistor (a resistor that changes resistance with temperature).
    Used to measure temperature changes or to provide temperature-dependent current limiting in a circuit.

 These circuits are fundamental, serving as basic building blocks for more complex electronic designs.
-Each circuit demonstrates a basic electrical principle or component behavior, making them essential for learning electronics.
+Each circuit demonstrates a basic electrical principle or component behavior.